sculptor-devops/docs/introduction.md

 ![Scheme](/assets/img/scheme.png)

-**Installer** This prepare the machine, configure services and installe the agent.
+**Installer** This prepare the machine, configure services and install the agent.

-**Agent** Control and manage all the machine, it expose an api endpoint.
+**Agent** Control and manage all the machine, it expose an rest api endpoint.

 **Client** The command line console that allow you to controll remotely your server.